vmodamio/typewrt_v1/README.md

 the keyboard would still scan the whole matrix for more events, during a small period of few seconds, going to sleep after timeout.
 New registered events reseting the timer to zero.

+### Board (SBC) and OS
+The Raspberry Pi zero W was a evry nice board to start with.
+The documentation is superb and the amount of examples and external support also.
+But they are not the most efficient and curated boards regarding power consumption.
+The Board consumed around 120 mA or 0.6W of power.
+I changed it for a similar format board from Radxa.
+A Rock-S0 board, with a quad core Arm-cortex A35, 512 MB of DDR3 ram, and 8 GB of EMMC memory.
+The cortex A35 is a step forward in efficiency and low power, and the board is very nice in the sense it does not include peripherals that I dont need.
+The challenge was to install the display linux kernel driver and the keyboard driver I already had for the raspberry.
+Because the documentation from Radxa is very scarce.
+I managed to install an Armbian linux on the board (Armbian is the linux distribution that support more embedded systems from Arm), and with lot of private feedback from Radxa I managed to make my drivers work in the new board.

+Later I optimized it to reduce power at maximum.
+I reduced the cpu clock frequency, dissable two of the cores, reduce the ram frequency as well, and dissable HDMI, USB and Ethernet peripherals.

+### Battery, UPS board and connectors

+### Enclosure
+Design, ergonomics, 3D print, gluing, annealing... inserts,